-One of the most common challenges faced by professionals in measuring performance is gathering data for key performance indicator (KPI) results, as indicated by 12% of respondents in The KPI Institute’s State of Strategy Management Practice 2022 Report.
+One of the most common challenges faced by professionals in working with key performance indicators (KPIs) relates to data.
+They grapple with collecting and analyzing data to establish targets accurately, as indicated by 42% of respondents in The KPI Institute’s State of Strategy Management Practice 2023 Report.

 Figure 1.
 Data Quality Dimensions | Source: Certified KPI Professional training program